 AJ: Can you tell me about the story of “Bleed Out”?

 CW: Some of those song started when I was twenty-one, and then the band I was in, The Shoes!, we split up.
 I moved to California, moved down to LA, then I got in a car crash with a drunk driver.
 I almost died; I broke my knee, my arm, my back, they had to take out my spleen, they had to fix my liver.
 That’s what almost killed me, the liver lacerations.
 My face was torn off, it was really, really intense.
 The recovery process of that was so intense that I immediately got hooked on prescription pain killers.
-Then it started to progress into other drugs and heavier drugs and for the next three years it was this downward spiral, and I was suicidally depressed.
+Then it started to progress into other heavier drugs and for the next three years it was this downward spiral, and I was suicidally depressed.

 All this time, I was writing and playing music, because I had this feeling that I wasn’t going to be here much longer, so I’ve got to write and record as much as I can.
 I recorded a three-track EP in LA, I recorded a live album, I recorded “Desperate Times,” which is my fourth album.
 I had to leave LA, just because shit was getting so crazy there; drugs and everything was just falling apart.
 Then I came up north and that’s where the climax happened.
 I overdosed, and I checked myself into Stanford [Hospital], I’m like ‘I’m going to die, this is the last option, and if it doesn’t work, at least I tried.’
 Stanford was the turning point for me, the psychiatric ward, the suicide watch.
 I was there for a week.
 They were like ‘Man, you can not do drugs anymore.
 If you want to live, you can’t drink and do drugs anymore.’

-So, I got back on medication, because I had stopped taking them.
+So, I got back on my medications, because I had stopped taking them.
 I started doing yoga, which I hadn’t done since high school and I love yoga, and I started meditation.
 I started turning my life around, and I thought ‘Alright, if I’m going to live, I need to start working on these songs again and start making some sort of cohesive project.’
 I put together a recording studio in my house and I started working on these songs, playing all the instruments.
 I reached out to Austin Vidonn [drummer for the album] in Colorado, and I said ‘I’m thinking about working on an EP’ and he was so down.
 I thought it was going to be a five track EP, and the more I worked on the songs the more they opened up, and all of the sudden I’m looking at an eleven-track album.
 The landscape of these songs I hadn’t seen through all the way, I’m looking at this collage of sounds and memories and music, from a point of sobriety too.
 I’m looking back at these songs, many of which I wrote when I was not of a healthy mindset, and I think that’s what’s so cool about music and writing in general: you have documentation of your past, and it can act as a strong source of confirmation for where you were and where you are.
 The album from start to finish is very intense.
 It’s very violent.
 I mean, the album’s called ‘Bleed Out.’
 The picture on the cover is my head busted open.